 And since millennials will make up 75% of the workforce by 2030, it only makes sense to create attractive workspaces for this soon-to-dominate group.

 Open office layouts have been popular for decades—these millennial-friendly spaces encourage spontaneous run-ins and collaboration.
 Coworking spaces are similar but are designed to allow employees from multiple businesses to work side-by-side.
 Many coworking spaces are like gyms in that members pay a monthly membership fee for regular access to the building or unit, as well as its amenities.

 Coworking spaces are gaining popularity, and for a good reason.
-A opens in a new windowstudyopens PDF file by Gensler found that access to coworking is associated with better employee experience and greater effectiveness at work.
+A study by Gensler found that access to coworking is associated with better employee experience and greater effectiveness at work.
 For those tired of working from home in less than ideal conditions, the coworking space is a welcome change.